Suriya-Haidari/expense-item/README.md

 # expense-item
-It is an add aexpense item project.
+It is an add expense item project.